ChrisKheng/CS4224_CockroachDB/README.md

 16) Once the running clients finish, you can run `gather_outputs.sh` to gather all the output files back to current node.
 * Replace the list of nodes in `gather_outputs.sh` before running the script.

+## Consolidating Statistics
+* A python script called `stats_cal.py` is provided in the cassandra implementation repository to consolidate the statistics output of each client.
+Please refer to `README.md` of the cassandra implementation on where to find the script and how to use the script.
+The same script can be used for consolidating the statistics output of clients for cockroachdb implementation.